DianaSuvorova/eslint-plugin-react-redux/docs/rules/mapDispatchToProps-returns-object.md

 >If a function is passed, it will be given dispatch as the first parameter.
 It’s up to you to return an object that somehow uses dispatch to bind action creators in your own way.

-Below use case, is likely not what you want but will not be enforced by this rule nor runtime react-redux check:
+Below use case is likely not what you want but will not be enforced by this rule nor runtime react-redux check:

 ```js
 const mapDispatchToProps = () => ({